QwenLM/Qwen3.5/README.md

 ## Quickstart

-To learn more about Qwen3.5, feel free to read [our documentation, coming soon](https://qwenlm.github.io/Qwen3.5/).
+To learn more about Qwen3.5, feel free to read our documentation (coming soon).

 ### Official